No Bones About It: The Best Under-the-Radar Steakhouse in Each State

 Charleston

 Claim to fame: Chef Jeremiah Bacon, a Lowcountry native, sources locally from sustainable farms for the menu at Oak Steakhouse, housed in a building that dates back to 1848.
-Try a carpaccio of beef or pan-seared scallops before the main dish: prime-certified Angus beef.
-The New York strip and bone-in and boneless rib-eye steaks are wet- and dry-aged.
+Try a carpaccio of beef or pan-seared scallops before the main dish: prime-certified Angus beef, like the aged New York strip and bone-in and boneless rib-eyes.
 There are more than 200 wines by the bottle.
 Inside are three floors with five dining areas boasting arched windows, 20-foot ceilings, fireplaces, and 150-year-old heart-pine floors.

 Chef Louie's in Mitchell, South Dakota